-This equipment used a coax connector between sets that was unique to them.
+This equipment used a coax link between sets in each rack that was unique to them.
 It was a sort of home-brew hardline to minimize losses.
-Photo below, with some new ones below the originals before silver plating is applied.
-You can see some of the reproduction efforts for these over in Garaj Mahal (under "Coax connectors").
+A photo of these original hardlines is below, along with one I fabricated below the originals before silver plating is applied.
+You can see some details about the replication of these hardlines over on the Garaj Mahal web page (under "Coax connectors").

-The transmitters were of fairly conventional design, using a MOPA approach with an intermediate 832 frequency multiplier. for the design.
-As with all the ARC low volume equipment, these are finished like watches and great care was taken to ensure mechanical rigidity.
-This was especially important since there was no crystal to establish initial stability - the crystal in the enclosure is for calibration only, identical to the lower frequency units..
-A Sylvania SD-838 prototype tube was used as the Master Oscillator - a 28v filament triode that was necessitated by the lack of complimentary tubes to use for a series filament string.
-Data on the tube is pasted onto the glass envelope.
+The transmitters were of fairly conventional design, using a MOPA approach with an intermediate 832 frequency tripler for the design.
+As with all the ARC low volume equipment, these are finished like Swiss lathes and great care was taken to ensure mechanical rigidity.
+This was especially important since there is no crystal to establish initial stability - the crystal in the enclosure is for calibration only, identical in concept to the lower frequency command transmitters.
+A Sylvania "SD-838" prototype tube was used as the Master Oscillator - a 28v filament loctal triode that was necessitated by the lack of complimentary tubes to use within the transmitter for a series filament string.
+Data on the tube is recorded on a piece of paper pasted onto the glass envelope!
 More photos of this transmitter are below.

 Front view